 Take a break from the daily data deluge.
 Turn your phone off, place it on your desk, and go for a walk.
 There’s a chance that you’ll be a little anxious to begin with at being cut off from civilization as you know it, but that feeling of isolation will soon wear off.
 Your mind will get accustomed to the lack of interruptions.
 Continue reading Leadership Lessons from Confucius: take a break

 Book 1 is one of the shortest books in the Analects with just sixteen chapters.
 In addition to Confucius, it introduces five of his followers including two of his most faithful companions, Zigong and Zixia.

 Continue reading Analects of Confucius Book 1: by numbers

 Even on the rare occasions that women are mentioned in the Analects, it is generally in reference to their role as a mother or wife rather than as an individual in their own right.
 Continue reading Analects of Confucius Book 1: Confucius on women

-Trustworthiness (信/xìn) is another of the secondary values promoted by Confucius.
+Trustworthiness (信/xìn) is another of the so-called secondary values promoted by Confucius.
 It means remaining true to your word and being a dependable support for others.
 In some contexts it can also be translated as “faithfulness”, “sincerity”, “truthfulness”, or “honesty”.
-Continue reading Analects Book 1: Confucius on trustworthiness
+Continue reading Analects of Confucius Book 1: Confucius on trustworthiness

 Although this may come as a surprise to people who have experienced or even just heard about the rigors of China’s so-called “Confucian” education system, Confucius himself believed that learning should involve much more than simply imbibing and regurgitating the ancient classics.
 Rather, it should be focused on the practical application of the timeless principles found in the texts to your daily life so that you can make a positive contribution to your family, your community, and ultimately the whole society you live in.
-Continue reading Analects Book 1: Confucius on learning
+Continue reading Analects of Confucius Book 1: Confucius on learning